Ocean Avenue (song): Reception

 "Ocean Avenue" was the band's biggest radio hit.
 It was first serviced to radio stations in January 2004, but its biggest success came mid-year at the onset of summer in the U.S..
 The song has been certified double platinum.
 "Ocean Avenue" was well-received critically upon its 2004 release.
 Kelefa Sanneh of The New York Times observed that the tune "follows a simple but appealing formula," while Rashod Ollison at the Baltimore Sun criticized its "Disney-friendly teen angst and derivative punk riffs."

 The song has been widely acclaimed as a classic of the early-aughts wave of pop-punk and emo music.
 Brittany Spanos at Rolling Stone deemed it a "treasured classic [...] a nostalgic, arena-worthy single."
 Deepa Lakshmin at MTV called it among the best of "2004's crop of radio-friendly, pop-punk gems."
-Jeremy Gordon at Spin dubbed it the band's greatest moment, an "eternal" song, while Danielle Chelosky from the same magazine "an instant classic [...] an anthem of youth, recklessness and pop-punk."
+Jeremy Gordon at Spin dubbed it the band's greatest moment, and an "eternal" song, while Danielle Chelosky from the same magazine called it "an instant classic [...] an anthem of youth, recklessness and pop-punk."
 Sam Law from Kerrang! called it one of pop-punk's "most memorable compositions," while Andrew Unterberger at Billboard wrote: "If you were a pop-punk fan in the mid-’00s, you can still recite all eight measures like they were the Pledge of Allegiance."
 The song's ubiquity, coupled with the band's brief moment in the spotlight, have made some equate the group to a one-hit wonder: "To a lot of people, Yellowcard are 'Ocean Avenue'," Entertainment Weekly reviewer Ariana Bacle wrote in 2016.
 Variety ranked it as one of the best emo songs of all time in 2022.